All Episodes

 Right.

-now i didn't see this happen but my friends of course told me the story
+Now, I didn't see this happen, but my friends, of course, told me the story.

-if you if you don't mind telling me if you're willing to tell me exactly
+Exactly, if you don't mind telling me, if you're willing to tell me, exactly what were you applying when those effects began to occur?

-You were applying electrostatic voltage?
+You were applying electrostatic voltage.

 You had a Tesla coil operating?